For further articles on these topics:

-While your friend is there, consider the “everyday reminders” that are not trash or that are especially distressing for you.
-These may be things that are particularly hard to see everyday, but that you do not want to give or throw away.
+While your friend is there, consider the “everyday reminders” that are especially distressing for you.
+These may be things that are particularly hard to see every day, but that you do not want to give or throw away.
 Grab a box or pick a room you don’t use often to put them in (or ask your friend to do it for you).
-These items could be anything – the scarf your wife was in the middle of knitting, your husband’s coffee mug in the cabinet, that dirty laundry basket in the laundry room, your daughter’s lacrosse stick on porch – whatever.
+These items could be anything – the scarf your wife was in the middle of knitting, your husband’s coffee mug in the cabinet, that dirty laundry basket in the laundry room, your daughter’s lacrosse stick on the porch – whatever.
 Put them somewhere out-of-the-way until you are ready to face sorting through belongings.

 Considerations for Getting Started: The 4 Ps

-Though the practical items may have deadlines and consequences if not quickly addressed, equally as important is to prioritize those which will help maintain your sanity.
-That will vary from person to person.
-Some people are going to feel like they are losing it if they can’t bag up everything immediately and start getting rid of it.
-Other people are going to want to keep everything in its place for as long as possible.
-Like so many things in grief, there is no right way or wrong way.
+Like so many things in grief, there is no right way or wrong way to approach sorting through loved one's belongings after a death.
 But one thing that is almost always helpful is to make a plan.
 Bagging everything up and trashing it without thinking it through?
 Not a good idea.
 Avoiding going through items for years because you just don’t want to face it?
 Also not a good idea!
-Whenever you decide you are ready to start planning consider the following questions:
+Whenever you decide you are ready to start planning, consider the following questions: